transferzero/transferzero-sdk-ruby/docs/PayoutMethodsApi.md

 Updating a payout method

-Updates the payout method specified in the URL path.
+Updates a single payout method by the Payout Method ID

 ### Example
 ```ruby